iTwin/mobile-sdk-ios/README.md

 ### CocoaPods

-With [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), add `itwin-mobile-native-ios` and `itwin-mobile-sdk` to your `Podfile`.
-__Note:__ these are not hosted on the CocoaPods CDN so the correct URL's must be specified.
+With [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), add `itwin-mobile-native-ios` and `itwin-mobile-sdk` to your `Podfile`. __Note:__ these are not hosted on the CocoaPods CDN so the correct URLs must be specified.

 It is also necessary to disable bitcode for the itwin projects, which can be done via a `post_install` function.